-You can get a normal electrical permit at any L&I office or online at:
+Property owners doing their own work can get an electrical permit at any L&I office location or online at:

 What is the cost for the electrical permit?

 It is normally against the law for L&I to not charge for normal inspections.